Search

 monotheism is an obvious feature of this act of worship from the time allaah the almighty mandated it, and as it is noticed in its rites, from beginning to end. allaah the almighty says (what means): {"and [mention, o muhammad], when we designated for abraham the site of the house, [saying], “do not associate anything with me and purify my house for those who perform tawaaf and those who stand [in prayer] and those who bow and prostrate."} [quran 22:26]

-imaam al-qurtubi may allaah have mercy upon him commented on this verse saying, "this means that monotheism was made a condition upon your father (ibraaheem) and those who came after, and you are part of those addressed with the verse […] a pilgrim starts the rites of hajj with monotheism by proclaiming; ' labbayka allaahumma labbayk, labbayk la shareeka laka labbayk, inna al-hamda wan-ni‘mata laka wal-mulk la shareeka lak (here i am at your service, o allaah! you have no partner. here i am at your service, o allaah. verily, all the praise, the grace and the sovereignty belong to you. you have no partner.)'"
+imaam al-qurtubi commented on this verse saying, "this means that monotheism was made a condition upon your father (ibraaheem) and those who came after, and you are part of those addressed with the verse […] a pilgrim starts the rites of hajj with monotheism by proclaiming; ' labbayka allaahumma labbayk, labbayk la shareeka laka labbayk, inna al-hamda wan-ni‘mata laka wal-mulk la shareeka lak (here i am at your service, o allaah! you have no partner. here i am at your service, o allaah. verily, all the praise, the grace and the sovereignty belong to you. you have no partner.)'"

 a muslim is encouraged to exert a lot of effort proclaiming the above-mentioned phrases and frequently mention allaah the almighty during hajj, especially "la ilaaha illallaah (none is worth of worship except allaah)". he is instructed to utter "allaahu akbar (allaah is the greatest)" every time he throws the pebbles throughout the 'eed days. when the muslim is about to depart and return to his home country, he is instructed to perform the farewell tawaaf (circumambulation around the ka'bah) and to mention allaah the almighty abundantly and supplicate him.